 • It offers different video templates to help you create Hollywood-style videos easily.
 You only need to select a template, import your files, and share this video with your friends.

 • It lets you split video, trim video and merge video without any difficulty.
-(Related article: video splitter.)
+(Related article: Top 7 Free Video Splitters – How to Split Video.)

 • It offers a color correction tool.
 Thus, you can change the contrast, saturation, and brightness of video, and you even can apply 3D LUTs to video.